The Pepper Hill Fire (Pennsylvania) – October 19, 1938

-Most of north-central Pennsylvania had been extensively logged by large timber companies from 1890-1930.
-By 1938, fuels in the area consisted of very young second-growth hardwoods, ericaceous shrubs and logging slash.
-Following an unusually hot and dry summer, a killing frost on October 7th caused the foliage to cure.
-Precipitation for the past three months had been substantially below normal.
-High temperatures persisted in the 80’s with relative humidity of 20-25%.
+Most of north-central Pennsylvania had been extensively logged by large timber companies from 1890 to 1930.
+By 1938, fuels in the area consisted of very young second-growth hardwoods, ericaceous shrubs, and logging slash.
+Following an unusually hot and dry summer, a killing frost on October 7, caused the foliage to cure.
+Precipitation for the previous three months had been substantially below normal.
+High temperatures persisted in the 80s with relative humidity (RH) of 20-25%.

-At 11:10 am on October 19th, 1938, the Hunts Run Civilian Conservation Corp (CCC) Camp #S-132 is notified of a possible forest fire.
-Upon investigation, several fires are located on Pepper Hill Mountain.
-Two CCC crews are dispatched to the fires.
+At 1110 on October 19, 1938, the Hunts Run Civilian Conservation Corp (CCC) Camp #S-132 was notified of a possible forest fire.
+Upon investigation, several fires were located on Pepper Hill Mountain.
+Two CCC crews were dispatched to the fires.
 Both crews had just returned from a fire only hours before, and many enrollees requested to stay behind due to fatigue.
 All enrollees were ordered to go.
 The two CCC crews began initial attack from both flanks of the fire, anchoring into a nearby road.
 Both crews began constructing line from the heel of the fire to the top, burning out as needed.
 For reasons which are still not clear, crew #2 was ordered to abandon their firing operation on the right flank and proceed to the head of the fire to construct direct downhill line.
 The crew was ¾ of the way up Pepper Hill Mountain when the fire below made a rapid run that overtook them.
-A few were able to find safety atop large nearby rocks, the remaining crew was severely burned, and ultimately eight of the young CCC enrollees would lose their lives.
+A few were able to find safety atop large nearby rocks.
+The remaining crew was severely burned, and ultimately eight of the young CCC enrollees would lose their lives.

 - Most of us will work with new firefighters who have little or no experience.
 It is not reasonable or safe to assume they will learn everything on the fireline.
 How will your crew prepare new members for success?